Clinics Where Doctors and Therapists Work Together (It’s Possible)

 The ACA increased funding for FQHCs and encouraged them to include mental health services as one of the essential services at their clinics.

-The widescale adoption of integrated mental health by FQHCs since then has made affordable mental health care available in many locations where it was once hard to get, like rural areas in sparsely populated states and dense urban centers.
+The widescale adoption of integrated mental health by FQHCs since then has made affordable mental health care available in many locations where it was once hard to get, including dense urban centers and rural areas in sparsely populated states.
 In our research on the public mental health system, we’ve found that CHCs and FQHCs are often the only places offering mental health services for miles around.

 Health Centers Are for Everyone

-While community health centers were founded to help people living in poverty access high-quality medical care, their services are usually available to anyone who lives in or near their communities and are not restricted only to people with certain income levels.
+While community health centers were founded to help people living in poverty access high-quality medical care, their services are usually available to anyone who lives near them and are usually not restricted to people with certain income levels.

 It’s important to note that FQHCs and CHCs are not rudimentary “free clinics.”
 Often, they are among the most advanced health clinics in their area, using cutting-edge technology and new, evidence-based healthcare practices to deliver high-quality care in updated facilities.
 They are often parts of large clinic networks that span entire states or regions and receive significant local as well as federal funding.
 We think more people should know about and use them.

-Integrated care makes it possible to get mental health care at places it wasn’t available before, including primary care clinics.
-It is now one of the hottest trends in healthcare.
-In acknowledging its influential status, HealthScape even named 2020 “The Year of Integration.”
+Integrated care makes it possible to get mental health care in places it wasn’t available before, including primary care clinics, large regional hospital systems, and other traditional healthcare providers.

-This enlightened approach to care can improve physical and mental health outcomes for all patients.
-It also gives people access to mental health care who were previously blocked from getting it by stigma or financial or geographical barriers.
+This enlightened approach to care can improve physical, mental, and overall health outcomes for all patients.
+It also improves access to mental health care by reducing stigma and removing financial and geographic barriers to care.

-Even if you ultimately want more than an integrated clinic can provide, talking to your primary care doctor can be a great way to get started on your recovery.
 Your doctor expects to hear about your mental health and wants to help you with it.
-They might provide care right there in the exam room, take you to a mental health professional in the same building, or simply give you a good referral to a local therapist.
+Let them know if it’s something you want to address.
+They might provide your mental healthcare themselves, take you to a mental health professional in the same building, or give you a good referral to a local therapist.

 Stephanie Hairston is a freelance mental health writer who spent several years in the field of adult mental health before transitioning to professional writing and editing.
 As a clinical social worker, she provided group and individual therapy, crisis intervention services, and psychological assessments.